 Horizon Oil Sands

-Canadian Natural's Board of Directors sanctioned the Horizon Oil Sands Project in February 2005 and after years of planning and construction, the Horizon Oil Sands successfully and sustainably produced its first barrels of high quality, low-sulphur, 34° API, sweet synthetic crude oil (SCO) in early 2009.
-First production of SCO was a major milestone for Canadian Natural and we are very pleased with the success of the project.
-Acting as our own primary contractor on the Horizon Oil Sands, we have built a core competency in executing large scale projects from the ground up and have learned a great deal from the construction and start up of Phase 1.
+Canadian Natural's Board of Directors sanctioned the Horizon Oil Sands Project in February 2005 and after years of planning and construction, the Horizon Oil Sands successfully and sustainably produced its first barrels of high quality, low-sulphur, 34° API, sweet SCO in early 2009.
+First production of SCO was a major milestone for Canadian Natural and we were pleased with the success of the project.
+Acting as our own primary contractor on the Horizon Oil Sands, we built a core competency in executing large scale projects from the ground up and have learned a great deal from the construction and startup of Phase 1.

-The expansions to the Horizon Oil Sands have been broken into five categories.
-Going forward, Canadian Natural wants to avoid the “mega-project” approach to development and feel that breaking the overall expansion into smaller, more manageable pieces will lead to enhanced project and cost control.
-Tranche 1 of the expansion was completed during 2007.
-This tranche included engineering and design specifications for greater production capacity, the setting of additional coker foundations, other supporting infrastructure, and the procurement of long lead equipment such as coke drums, reactors and mobile equipment.
-Future expansion has been re-profiled into five categories as follows:
+The expansions to the Horizon Oil Sands have been broken into five categories, in adopting this strategy and breaking the overall expansion into smaller, more manageable pieces Canadian Natural believes that this will lead to enhanced project and cost control.
+Phase 1 of the expansion was completed during 2009.
+This Phase included engineering and design specifications for greater production capacity, the setting of additional coker foundations, other supporting infrastructure, and the procurement of long lead equipment such as coke drums, reactors and mobile equipment.
+The current expansion has been re-profiled into five categories as follows:

 We will see incremental production gains throughout the completion of future expansion and debottlenecking, with targeted full facility capacity of approximately 250,000 bbl/d.
-Further phases of expansion will bring the ultimate capacity to 500,000 bbl/d.
+Further phases of expansion could potentially bring the ultimate capacity to 500,000 bbl/d.